-1. Practicums Packets
+Practicums Packets

-During each clinical Practicum, the student will be required to work on materials included in packets that will be handed out during Clinical Orientation in the first semester and the last day of classes in the second semester.
-These packets will contain questions for the student to complete as well as case studies and responses to observations made while on clinical Practicum in areas of multi-tasking, quality control, and lab operations.
-The packets will count 10% of the clinical Practicum course grade and submission of the contents is required in order to complete the course.
+During each clinical Practicum, the student will be required to work on materials included in packets provided during Clinical Orientation at the end of the first summer semester (for fall semester use) and again at the end of fall semester (for spring semester use).
+The packets contain questions for the student to complete as well as case studies and responses to observations made while on clinical Practicum in areas of multi-tasking, quality control, and lab operations.
+The packets constitute 30% of the clinical Practicum course grade and submission of the contents is required in order to complete the course.

-The packets will be due at completion of the second Practicum.
-Do not mail the packets to the MLT Program Director.
-The student should bring in the finished packet directly to the MLT Program Director or they can fax/scan them.
+The packets are due at completion of the Fall and Spring semester practicum courses.
+Do not mail or give the packets to the MLT Program Director in person.
+The student is required to scan the finished packet and upload directly into the appropriate online campus shell provided for the clinical practicum.
+This provides documentation of time and date of submission.
 All course work must be completed for the student to either continue on the following semester or to graduate, depending on the semester involved.

-Practicum Packets contain exercises that will:
+Practicum Packets contain exercises which:

 - a.
 Demonstrate critical thinking and problem solving skills. - b.
 Show correlation of observed abnormal test results to clinical significance as learned in the MLT theory courses.
 (Ex.
 When abnormal results are observed, discuss what disease, condition, or metabolic disorder could be the cause.
 Discuss what further laboratory tests could be used to confirm the cause.) - c.
 Discuss observed "out of range quality control values or observed quality assurance problem areas.
 (Discuss action taken or action that should have been taken.
 Discuss probable or possible causes of problem.
 Discuss how problem was resolved or how it should have been resolved.)
 Act as trouble shooter, inspector, or detective. - d.
 Discuss staff interaction, lab operation, team work approach, and machine maintenance. - e.
-Discuss a specific problems experienced at the clinical site (with multi-tasking). - 2.
-Study Guides Available:
+Discuss a specific problems experienced at the clinical site (with multi-tasking).

+2. Credentialing Exam Study Guides Available: